Learn how to read, add, and upload assets using the monday.com platform API

 public_url String! | The asset's public URL (valid for 1 hour).
 Accessing this link will allow users without a monday.com user profile to see the file directly while the link is valid. |

 uploaded_by User! | The user who uploaded the asset.
-Please note that this field will not return anything if the asset is a duplicate of something generated by a system. |
+This field will not return anything if the asset is a duplicate of something generated by a system. |

 url String! | The asset's URL.
 This will only be available to users who have access to the file as part of your account.
 If the asset is stored on a private or shareable board, it will also need to be part of the board in question. |